Arcadia-Science/2024-publishing-v2-early-assessment/README.md

 > This script will return '1' for this service, although it has been requested twice.
 This is because that service can be
 > requested independent of a pub.

+> Note: although we have eight v2.0 pubs in progress at the time of publication, we have omitted it here because we do not have an accurate kickoff date at this time.
+This means the script will display summary statistics for seven pubs.

 Analyzes basic publication metrics including:
 - Version comparison (v1.0 vs v2.0)
 - Time to completion